astronomer/terraform-provider-astro/templates/guides/get-started.md

   organization_id = &lt;your-organization-id&gt;
 }
 ```
-3. Insert your organization's ID for `<your-organization-id>`.
-The working directory will contain all your Terraform code, and all Terraform commands will be run from this directory.
+3. Edit the `terraform.tf` file with your Organization's ID for `<your-organization-id>`.
+The working directory contains all your Terraform code, and all Terraform commands run from this directory.

 ## Step 2: Initialize the Terraform Working Directory
 1. Run `terraform init`.
 You will see Terraform downloading and installing the Astro Terraform provider to your local computer: